8 releases

 Cargo Features and Crate Size

-With all features included inside the binary, and without any discarding by the compiler, you can expect 5 or more MiB of memory requirements.
-However, this would require the rather unlikely case that you use different sizes and font weights simultaneously.
+With all features included inside the binary, and without any discarding by the compiler, you can expect 5 or more MiB of memory consumption.
+However, this would require the rather unlikely case that you use different sizes and font weights simultaneously and all the unicode ranges.

 Quick Demo